 Walk-ins are welcome!
 Testing is offered on a walk-in or appointment basis in the Carrboro clinic every Wednesday from 6:00-9:30pm.
 Services at Carrboro include HIV, hepatitis C (HCV), and gonorrhea/chlamydia testing.
 HIV and HCV test results are provided in about 30 minutes using the OraQuick system.
 Gonorrhea and chlamydia test results are delivered the week following the test.
 Trained student counselors provide education, prevention, and risk reduction information accompanying all STI tests.
 Learn more about us on Facebook or on Twitter.

-We also offer HIV testing and counseling in Durham ever Monday from 5:30pm until 8:00pm at the Lincoln Community Health Center.
+We also offer HIV testing and counseling in Durham every Monday from 5:30pm until 8:00pm at the Lincoln Community Health Center.

 Have questions about HIV or other STI testing?
 Email us at: firstname.lastname@example.org.